getCannaBiz/dispensary-details-for-woocommerce/README.txt

 Add additional details to your dispensary items being sold through WooCommerce.
 Brought to you by [WP Dispensary](https://www.wpdispensary.com/)

 == Changelog ==

+= 1.4.0 =
+* Added patient verification fields to user profiles in `admin/wpd-details-user-fields.php`
+* Added Doctor recommendation option to Settings page in `admin/class-wpd-details-woocommerce.php`
+* Added WooComerce template file for the edit-account screen in `woocommerce/form-edit-account.php`
+* Updated CSS for Edit User screen in the admin dashboard in `admin/css/wpd-details-admin.css`
+* Updated CSS for patient recommendation fields in user profiles in `admin/css/wpd-details-public.css`
+* Updated text strings for localization in `languages/wpd-details.pot`

 = 1.3.0 =
 * Add ability to reduce stock by decimal grams in `admin/class-wpd-details-woocommerce.php`